Raiondesu/intl-schematic/packages/core/README.md

 };
 ```

-### Define a function that return a translation document
+### Define a function that returns a translation document

 ```js
 const getDocument = () => en;